sajeed-mohammad/JPG-File-Organiser-CodeAlpha-Task-2/README.md

 ##  Project Overview

-The **JPG File Organizer** is a Python automation project developed as part of **CodeAlpha Python Programming Task 3 – Task Automation with Python Scripts**.
+The **JPG File Organizer** is a Python automation project developed as part of **CodeAlpha Python Programming Intern**.

 The purpose of this project is to automate a simple repetitive file-management task.
-The program scans a source folder, identifies all `.jpg` image files, and automatically moves them into a separate folder named `JPG_Files`.
+The program scans a source folder, identifies all `.jpg` image files, and automatically moves them into a separate folder named `JPG Files`.

 This helps reduce manual effort and makes file organization faster and easier.